 - Women worked in the nursery

-In the early 1970’s my mother gave me an important lesson in equal rights.
-She worked as as nurses aide at Winebrenner’s Nursing Home in Findlay Ohio.
+In the early 1970’s, my mother gave me an important lesson in equal rights for all.
+She worked as a nurses aide for Winebrenner Nursing Home, a Church of God owned facility in Findlay Ohio.
 Female aides were paid less than male aides because the male aides did more of the “heavy” work.
-Truth was, that both sexes did the “heavy” work.
+However, as my mom found out, both sexes did the “heavy” work.

 So my Mom, ever the crusader, sued Winebrenner in federal court.
 At the time, to a fifteen year old teenager, it seemed so silly.
 There was only a few coins difference in the wages, why bother, I thought at the time.
 I was so embarrassed when the lawsuit story hit the front page of the newspaper.
 But, she was right.
 Winebrenner was discriminatory in their treatment of women.
 My mother filed a federal lawsuit under the Title 7 provision of the 1964 Civil Rights Act.
 The court agreed and my mother won her lawsuit.
 While I was embarrassed while this was being aired out in public, I now see how brave my mother was; to stand up for what was right; to dare demand that women be treated equally.